SkretasLab/ProteoSeeker/README.md

 1. Creates the "proteoseeker_bindmount" directory in the home directory of the user.
 2. Creates directories in the bind mount ("proteoseeker_bindmount") which are needed to run ProteoSeeker  and collect the results in the host system.
-3. Copies the parameter files used as templates to run ProteoSeeker in the bind mount.
+3. Copies the parameter files used as templates to run ProteoSeeker in the bind mount ("proteoseeker_bindmount").

 ~~~bash
 ./installation/docker_bindmount_setup.sh